"

 Context refers to the specific setting, conditions, or circumstances in which a study takes place.
 These contextual factors can influence the relevance and applicability of the findings.
 Inferences drawn from a study may only be valid within the particular context in which the research was conducted.
 When those contextual boundaries are not taken into account, findings may be overgeneralized or misapplied.
 Researchers must carefully consider and clearly report the contextual limitations of their study to ensure that inferences are interpreted appropriately.

-Researchers generally make three main types of inferences: descriptive, predictive, and causal.
+Researchers generally make three main types of inferences: descriptive, relational, and causal.

 Descriptive inferences are used to summarize or describe characteristics of a population or phenomenon based on observed data.
 These inferences describe “what is” but do not attempt to explain relationships or anticipate future outcomes.